VI. The Seclusion Era: Muggles

-The mid-19th century would have been where the styles really started diverging.
-The mundane fashion industry had finally gotten off the ground by the 1840s which is generally regarded as the dawn of the era of the great Couturiers, and mundane communications were now good enough to have most of the precursors to the international jet set all pretty much in step with one another.
+The 19th century would have been where the styles really started diverging.
+Although short-lived, the styles of the Napoleonic era were disruptive, and siegued into forms that were a considerable departure from what had persisted over the previous century.
+The mundane fashion industry also had finally gotten off the ground by the 1840s which is generally regarded as the dawn of the era of the great Couturiers, and mundane communications were now good enough to have most of the precursors to the international jet set all pretty much in step with one another.

 And the demands of “fashion” were now being honored by a far wider segment of the general population, too.
 Comfortably middle-class Muggles who never had the slightest expectation of ever coming within hailing distance of a Royal Court in their entire lifetimes, were now assiduously following the fashions as depicted in broadly-circulated publications.